flrs/visavail/README.md

     import * as visavail from "visavail";
     ```

-3. Create JSON an object in your component class that can be contain the dataset, options and chart
+3. Create a JSON object in your component class that can be contain the dataset, options and chart

 4. Add the div in your render() function